-If an application is not accompanied by the documentary evidence listed in Articles 17 and 18 Where the documents presented or the information provided in support of the application are inadequate or incomplete, the competent authorities shall notify the applicant of the additional documents or information that are required and shall set a reasonable deadline for presenting or providing them.
+If an application is not accompanied by the documentary evidence listed in Articles 17 and 18Where the documents presented or the information provided in support of the application are inadequate or incomplete, the competent authorities shall notify the applicant of the additional documents or information that are required and shall set a reasonable deadline for presenting or providing them.
 The period referred to in the first subparagraph shall be suspended until the authorities have received the additional documents or information required.
-If the additional documents or information required have not been provided within that deadline, the application may be rejected[...].
+If the additional documents or information may be rejected[...].